-Automation can help you with some of the repetitive tasks, like greeting the visitors on your site, providing a response when your operators are not available, or even sending a discount code to a group of people.
+Automation can help you with some repetitive tasks like greeting the visitors on your site, providing a response when your operators are not available, or even sending a discount code to a group of people.

-Once you’ll open Automation in the chat panel on the left, you can add a new one, edit the existing ones or check the statistics on how many have already been triggered on.
+Once you open Automation on the left side of the Tidio panel, you can add a new automation, edit the existing ones, or check the statistics on how many have already been triggered.

 There are some pre-set scenarios you can choose from and just fill in the message you want to send or you can build your own Automation from scratch by setting up the actions, filters and conditions.

 Once you click on the ‘Create a new one from scratch’ button on the right side, a node map will open, allowing you to add triggers, actions, conditions and filters.

 Each node is one value and they can be added one after another.
 You start off with selecting a trigger - this establishes when the automation should occur, e.g. when someone opens your site for the first time, returns to it after a while, or when you’re not responding to a chat for some time.

 Once the trigger is set, you can add the subsequent actions.

 After picking an action, filter or condition, a small setup window for it will appear, allowing you to type in a message, set the time, or just pick a value.

 Once you add all the needed nodes, remember to save the automation.